-It’s tempting to avoid exercise when you have MS. You might think that you’ll wind up feeling fatigue, discomfort and pain.
-But it’s just the opposite: Lack of exercise leads to de-conditioning that over time reduces your functional abilities and leaves you feeling worse.
+It's tempting to avoid exercise when you have MS. You might think that you’ll wind up feeling fatigue, discomfort, and pain.
+But it's likely just the opposite: Lack of exercise leads to deconditioning that over time reduces your functional abilities and leaves you feeling worse.

 Exercising regularly, on the other hand, helps to preserve your mobility and reduce your fatigue.
 Physical activities may also help improve muscle spasms, balance and coordination.

 It's very helpful to work with a physical therapist if you have MS. At MS physical therapy, you learn the safest ways to exercise for your symptoms and condition.
 Over the first few sessions, the physical therapist gets to know you and your limitations.
 Then, you receive an individualized physical therapy plan that challenges you, not strains you.

 The physical therapist teaches you a variety of stretching and range-of-motion exercises and muscle strengthening techniques.
 Your therapist also shows you how to use adaptive equipment.

 Ease Into Your Workout

 Your physical therapist will likely recommend starting slow and working your way up to a faster pace or more repetitions.

 To avoid overheating (a common problem for people with MS), you may also get this advice:

 - Choose a cool spot to exercise.